sunnyyy/SoftwareDevVocab/AWS/Compute/ElasticBeanstalk.md

 - v.2: upload v.2 to "App Versions"
 - click "All Apps" --> go back to Dashboard --> click "Config" tab --> env --> config --> "Modify rolling deployments" --> all-at-once (just for this lab) --> deploy
 - now look at app versions --> v.2 should show as "live"

+## Lab: Docker container + Beanstalk
+- AWS console : compute : Elastic Beanstalk
+- create a web app
+  + name
+  + platform = 1 Docker
+  + upload code (zip file with Dockerfile & `app.py`)
+  + will give you a unique version label
+  + --> upload --> create app --> wait
+- back in Elastic Beanstalk console, see that the app is healthy & online
+  - --> see URL near top --> open the URL in a new tab --> see your new website running on Docker containers in Elastic Beanstalk
+- upgrade to V2
+  - "upload & deploy" --> upload V2 of zip file --> wait --> see V2 online after a few mins
+- revert to previous version
+  - "upload & deploy" --> see info banner: "to deploy a previous version, go to 'app versions' page"
+  - --> select previous version
+  - --> "actions" dropdown
+  - --> click "deploy"
+- terminate
+  - go to "environments" left tab --> "actions" dropdown --> click "delete app" --> deletes entire Elastic Beanstalk environment for you